Novo Nordisk is organised under Danish law as a public limited liability company.

 The B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange as American Depository Receipts (ADRs) under the symbol NVO, and there are no transferability restrictions on the B shares.

-The A shares held by Novo Holdings A/S currently represent 21.50% of the capital and 73.25% of the total number of votes in the company.
-In addition, Novo Holdings A/S holds 6.55% of the total capital as B shares.
-Holding 28.05% of the total share capital, Novo Holdings A/S controls 75.48% of the total number of votes.
-The figures related to the number of votes do not take into account treasury shares (own shares) held by Novo Nordisk.
+The A shares held by Novo Holdings A/S currently represent 21.5% of the capital and 73.3% of the total number of votes in the company.
+In addition, Novo Holdings A/S holds 6.4% of the total capital as B shares.
+Holding 27.9% of the total share capital, Novo Holdings A/S controls 76.1% of the total number of votes.
+Treasury shares are included in the share capital but have no voting rights.

 Novo Nordisk is not aware of the existence of any agreements between shareholders on the exercise of votes or control.